axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

         pass
 ```

-`BatchedAckTracker` would call your callback every now and then, as specified by the `timeout` argument in milliseconds. `batch_size` specifies the number of outstanding messages at a time.
-With this interface it's quite easy to perform acknowledgements back to the source interface where per-message acknowledgements are needed (e.g. Google PubSub).
+`BatchedAckTracker` calls your callback periodically, as set by the `timeout` argument in milliseconds. `batch_size` specifies the number of outstanding messages at a time.

+With this interface it's quite easy to send acknowledgements back to the source interface where per-message acknowledgements are needed (for example, Google PubSub).

 ### Accessing the `flags()` option